farbs-softwares/eventconnects/README.md

 	<img width="941" alt="ss3" src="https://user-images.githubusercontent.com/31363128/210056134-01a7c429-1ef4-434e-9d43-128dda35d7e5.png">
 </details>

-Frappe Events Connect is an easy-to-use, open-source learning management system.
-You can use it to create and share online courses.
+Frappe EventsConnect is an easy-to-use, open-source learning management system.
+You can use it to create and share online events.
 The app has a clear UI that helps students focus only on what's important and assists in distraction-free learning.

-You can create courses and lessons through simple forms.
+You can create events and lessons through simple forms.
 Lessons can be in the form of text, videos, quizzes or a combination of all these.
 You can keep your students engaged with quizzes to help revise and test the concepts learned.
-Course Instructors and Students can reach out to each other through the discussions section available for each lesson and get queries resolved.
+Event Instructors and Students can reach out to each other through the discussions section available for each lesson and get queries resolved.

 ## Features
-- Create online courses. 📚
+- Create online events. 📚
-- Add detailed descriptions and preview videos to the course. 🎬
+- Add detailed descriptions and preview videos to the event. 🎬
 - Add videos, quizzes, and assignments to your lessons and make them interesting and interactive 📝
 - Discussions section below each lesson where instructors and students can interact with each other. 💬
-- Create batches to group your students based on courses and track their progress 🏛
+- Create batches to group your students based on events and track their progress 🏛
 - Statistics dashboard that provides all important numbers at a glimpse. 📈
 - EventJob Board where users can post and look for eventjobs. 💼
 - People directory with each person's profile page 👨‍👩‍👧‍👦